d1d2dopamine/d1d2dopamine/README.md

 # d1d2dopamine

-I build software and run data analysis on attention, impulsivity and sleep: two Android apps, one open-data study, one Git command-line tool.
-Kotlin and Python.
-Both apps work without a network, and each repository states what is not tested yet.
+I build software and run data analysis on attention, impulsivity and sleep: two Android apps, one open-data study, one Windows desktop analysis app, one Android design system and one Git command-line tool.
+Kotlin, C# and Python.
+The apps work without required network access, and each repository states what is not tested yet.

 [Project notes](https://d1d2dopamine.github.io/) ·